Midlife and Beyond: How Learning Keeps Life Exciting

-Last Spring I decided to learn to golf.
-I spent most of my summer, and part of fall taking lessons and practicing on the green.
+Last spring, I decided to learn golf.
+I spent most of the summer and part of the fall, taking lessons and practicing on the green.
 When I first started, I almost quit.
 Golf must be the most frustrating game EVER!
-I’m glad I stayed with it because now I’m not too terrible at it.
+I’m so glad I stuck with it because now, I’m not too terrible.
 I’ve continued to improve and find myself enjoying it more each time.
-On my last game (I was brave enough to keep score), I shot a 131.
+On my last game, brave enough to keep score, I shot a 131.
 Not bad, I guess.
-This is an average score for beginners according to my research online.
+According to my research, that’s an average score for beginners.

-This winter I started swim lessons for the first time in my life.
-I took six one-hour lessons and again, found myself being very frustrated with my learning ability, and performance.
-Swimming can be very challenging after a certain age, especially after forty.
+This winter, I embarked on another first: swim lessons.
+I took six one-hour lessons and, once again, felt frustrated with my learning curve and performance.
+Swimming can be especially challenging after a certain age, forty and beyond, to be precise.

-My swim instructor Ray played a significant role in the process.
-His encouragement and gentleness allowed me to remain confident and feeling safe.
-I’m now swimming laps on my own.
-Not perfectly, I still have a long way to go, but Ray was able to get me to a place where all I have to do is practice.
+My swim instructor, Ray, played a crucial role in the process.
+His encouragement and gentle guidance allowed me to stay confident and feel safe in the water.
+Now, I’m swimming laps on my own.
+Not perfectly, and I still have a long way to go, but Ray helped me reach the point where consistent practice is all that’s needed.

-What’s made all this possible was my drive, determination, and the right instructor.
-My golf instructor Dennis also made a huge difference on my learning golf.
-I believe he set the tone for my swimming adventure.
-When I became frustrated, he would remind me constantly, “not to listen to my bad caddy,” and it worked.
-My bad caddy he says is my inner self that feeds negative thoughts in my head about my inability to learn something new.
-With his support and persistence my bad caddy was replaced for a good one; one that encouraged me to press on, follow my dreams, practice hard, and have fun.
+What has made all of this possible is a combination of drive, determination, and the right instructors.
+My golf instructor, Dennis, also made a huge difference.
+In many ways, he set the tone for my swimming journey.
+When I became frustrated, he would remind me, “Don’t listen to your bad caddy.”
+My “bad caddy,” he explained, was my inner voice, the one feeding negative thoughts about my ability to learn new things.
+With his support and persistence, my bad caddy was replaced with a “good” one: a voice that encouraged me to keep going, follow my dreams, practice hard, and, most importantly, have fun.

-Doing something outside the box can be challenging, overwhelming, and scary.
-However, I guarantee the benefits will outweigh all that.
-I’ve chosen to keep expanding my experiences as I grow older, and have started a list I titled “things to do during midlife and beyond.”
-I refuse to be trapped in my own person and have chosen to do things outside my own worldview.
-My next adventure: acrylic painting…
+Trying something outside your comfort zone can be challenging, overwhelming, and even scary.
+But I promise the benefits far outweigh the discomfort.
+I’ve chosen to keep expanding my experiences as I grow older and have started a list titled “Things to Do During Midlife and Beyond.”
+I refuse to be trapped by my own limitations and have committed to exploring life beyond my current worldview.

 Rosa